jac-oblong/JML/assembler/pic16f873a/README.md

 #### Numbers
 Literal numbers can be be specified in decimal (`128`) in binary (`0b01000000`) or in hex (`0x40`).
 Octal is not supported.
-Negative numbers are not supported as how that should be implemented is undefined and up to user specifications.
+Negative numbers are not supported, as how that should be implemented is undefined and up to user specifications.

 #### Labels